 - (a) All those matters listed as Assessment matters listed in 12.26.4.5 (ii) in relation to the LDR and MDR subzones, except where identified that the matter is specific to the residential subzones; and: - (b) Whether crime prevention through Environmental Design (CPTED) principles have been applied in the indicative layout of buildings, open spaces, access ways, service areas, carparking, any proposed controls on the built form, and the location of proposed tenancies in relation to one another. - (c) Whether the amount and type of open space proposed is appropriate.
-The Council will not normally approve an Outline Development Plan unless open space is provided in appropriate forms and locations. - (d) In considering the location of building platforms (and the proposed streetscape design), the Council will consider the effect of any increased or reduced setback or any additional height being proposed (beyond the general 3 storey rule) on the streetscape, the adequate provision of space for pedestrian movement, and the treatment (e.g. landscaping) of any proposed set-back.
+The Council will not normally approve an Outline Development Plan unless open space is provided in appropriate forms and locations. - (d) In considering the location of building platforms (and the proposed streetscape design), the Council will consider the effect of any increased or reduced setback on the streetscape, the adequate provision of space for pedestrian movement, and the treatment (e.g. landscaping) of any proposed set-back. - (e) The general layout of building platforms should enable the resultant buildings to share vehicle access points and carparking.